snieda/tsl2nano/tsl2.nano.autotest/readme.md

 * your method returns the count of cached objects -> that will vary on each call
 * your method returns something dependent on current system time, memory usage or file system state

+If your method expects number parameters, the random value for that may be huge, so the depending test may allocate a lot of bytes or sleep to long.
+Use the value sets to constrain the value range.

+Mostly you will start the tests in parallel.
+You should filter methods that clear/reset/stop any system relevant properties/actions

 ### What the Generator and the AutoFunctionTest do